 - Anger, discontentment, and aggression lead to frequent conflict with others

 - Nonconformity & disregard for societal norms, rules & regulations, often causing legal issues

 The development of ASPD is believed to be influenced by a combination of genetic, environmental, and neurological factors:

 - Childhood trauma, trauma, and highly stressful life events (e.g. abuse, loss, heartbreak, disaster)

 - Brain abnormalities

-- Primary Psychopathy: exhibit more of the emotional and interpersonal traits ASPD, such as superficial charm, lack of empathy, and manipulative behavior.
+- Primary Psychopathy: exhibits more of the emotional and interpersonal traits of ASPD, such as superficial charm, lack of empathy, and manipulative behavior.

 - Secondary Psychopathy: characterized by impulsive behaviors, high levels of aggression, and a more reactive response to stressors.

-Because people with ASPD have a hard time forming genuine bonds, working with a therapist is challenging, but not impossible.
+Because people with ASPD have difficulty forming genuine bonds, working with a therapist is challenging, but not impossible.

 This disorder seriously affects both the individual diagnosed and the society.
 There is a limited understanding of mental health in Africa.
 The more common disorders receive some attention.
 Antisocial personality disorder is treated more as a choice and often met with punishments, rather than treatment.
 In some cases, the person is written off as having a bad character.
 In other cases, if the individual is from an affluent home, money is used to cover up or settle legal matters that may arise.
 Nevertheless, because it is a difficult disorder to treat, many will go without the necessary treatment needed.
 This is an interesting article about a person recovering from ASPD.